OpenRefine/OpenRefine/GOVERNANCE.md

 - -1: no, I oppose the nomination.
 All -1 votes must be explained.

 The results must be positive for the person to be elected.

+# Policies
+This section does NOT cover OpenRefine project governance.
+It is currently maintained in this `GOVERNANCE.md` file temporarily until another document or location can hold this information and make it transparent to the community.

+The **Code of Conduct Committee, Advisory Committee, and Core Developer Group** hold greater authority within the OpenRefine project, with the ability to represent and make commitments on its behalf.
+To maintain the community’s trust, these groups are held to a higher standard of transparency and accountability in their decision-making processes.
+This includes transparent and open practices for:
+- Requesting and managing funds
+- Managing conflicts of interest

 ## Funding Application
 OpenRefine welcomes and encourages contributions and fundraising efforts from individuals and organizations.
 However, committees with additional authority over the project; namely the Core Dev Group, Advisory Committee, and Project Manager, have an increased responsibility to ensure transparency in funding applications.